Forget hydrogen – here comes biomethane

 Just look back at the little technological nightmare of producing and storing hydrogen.
 Shouldn’t we rather consider an alternative form of fuel for our vehicles?
 Let’s try biomethane.

-Basically, biomethane is manufactured by using organic material (plants have grown and bound carbon from the atmosphere recently and the animal organic material also has grown by munching plants and absorbing their carbon.
-Then this organic material is exposed to methane producing bacteria or archaea (the exact process will be subject to another post).
+Biomethane is manufactured by using organic material (plants have grown and bound carbon from the atmosphere recently and the animal organic material also has grown by munching plants and absorbing their carbon.
+Then this organic material is exposed to methane-producing bacteria or archaea (the exact process will be subject to another post).

-But when it comes to overall emissions, hydrogen is only emissions free if it is used to power a fuel cell which then produces electricity which then, in turn, propells the vehicle.
-Back to case one – you produce electricity (using whatever process you want) and then use this electricity to produce a highly reactive and dangerous gas which must either be compressed or liquefied which in turn costs money and energy (which also must be produced in the first place) just in order to fill it into a vehicle tank in order to be turned back into electricity in a fuel cell which in turn propels the vehicle.
-Sounds real simple – ain’t it?
+But when it comes to overall emissions, hydrogen is only emissions-free if it is used to power a fuel cell which then produces electricity which then, in turn, propels the vehicle.
+Back to case one – you produce electricity (using whatever process you want) and then use this electricity to produce a highly reactive and dangerous gas that must either be compressed or liquefied which in turn costs money and energy (which also must be produced in the first place) just to fill it into a vehicle tank to be turned back into electricity in a fuel cell which in turn propels the vehicle.
+Sounds simple – ain’t it?

 Of course, you can mix the hydrogen directly with air in the engine and do your internal combustion thing.
 That still produces Nitrogen Oxides (not much but still too much for comfort and to bust emissions limits).
 When you use ambient air for the combustion of whatever, nitrogen is present in large quantities (let’s not forget that the air you breathe consists primarily of nitrogen).
 And when this ambient air is being used as a catalyst, some of that nitrogen will transform into Nitrogen Oxides.
 That makes hydrogen a fuel that emits dangerous substances into the ambient air and hence a pollutant.